mmitss/mmitss-az/README.md

 ## Tools

 ### Issue tracker
-Contributors will utilize Github's issue tracking system to record and manage issues that are reported by users of the MMITSS AZ in the field.
-These may include performance requests, found bugs, and new requests.
+Contributors will use Github's issue tracking system to record and manage issues that are reported by users of MMITSS AZ in the field.
+These may include performance requests, defects, and new feature requests.
 The follow operating procedure highlights how the MMITSS AZ development team will address and respond to reported issues.

 Issue Repository: (https://github.com/mmitss/mmitss)